soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    GHC will produce an executable when the source file satisfies both conditions:

    # Defines the main function in the source file
-   # Defines the module name to be Main, or does not have a module declaration
+   # Defines the module name to be Main or does not have a module declaration

    Otherwise, it will only produce the .o and .hi files.
    ```